-It will take you less than 30 mins to put together a bag of Felt Faces, but will keep your kids busy for hours and hours!
+It will take you less than 30 mins to put together this bag of Felt Faces, and it will then keep your kids busy for hours and hours!
 This is a fun kids quiet time activity, and lets them explore different emotions and facial expressions.

 How to make Felt Faces:

 1. To make the eyes for the faces: Punch circles out of black and white felt (which has been stiffened, see supplies above) using the Fiskars thick circle punch.

 These are special punches that have been designed to punch thick materials- don’t try this with your regular punches.
 If you do not have this punch, try Die Cutting Felt into the shapes you need.
 Or just use a pair of scissors to cut out the shapes.